 Since anonymous data doesn’t contain PII and the process is irreversible, it is no longer subject to the GDPR.

-It has many business advantages for you.
-Anonymous data:
+Anonymizing data can have many business advantages for you.
+Truly anonymous data:

 Don’t confuse anonymized data with de-identified data.
 The data is considered de-identified when direct or indirect identifiers linking it to a particular individual are removed, or when identification cannot be made through the use of known characteristics of that individual (deductive disclosure).